 The new Annex 23 (England and Wales) on pay progression will set out the principles for locally agreed appraisal objectives and criteria.
-Paragraph 1 Footnote number 3

 From what date will the changes to incremental progression take place?

 Employers will be able to start updating their appraisal and pay progression policies, in line with Annex 23, from 31 March 2013 and from 1 January 2015 in Wales.